 Information to the Candidates

 Candidates, who qualify for lectureship, will be qualified for both lectureship and JRF positions.
 It will apply only if they are found suitable.
-However, these candidates will not be considered for regular JRF-NET Fellowship.
+However, these candidates will not be considered for the regular JRF-NET Fellowship.

 Candidates, who qualify for JRF will get their fellowship from CSIR or UGC based on the schemes with which they may find an association.
 Those declared as JRFs under UGC Scheme will be governed by the rules and regulations of UGC.